Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Analysis and Results

 While BART-CSP accepts only the belief state as input context, the STAR model accepts both the previous belief state and the dialogue history.
 The latter offers an opportunity for the model to recover missing state values from the history, giving a 3\% advantage in JGA over BART-CSP.
 However, we note that once an agent misinterprets a user input, it is not meaningful to measure the accuracy for subsequent turns since the conversation would have diverged from the test data.

 On the other hand, parsing history has its own cost: (1) It is less data efficient as you need more data to learn the same task.
 (2) It requires a more complex model that can find relevant slots among a large number of sentences.
 BART-CSP outperforms STAR by a 2.5\% improvement in GJGA, suggesting that having the dialogue history as input can be detrimental when the past turns of a dialogue have been predicted correctly.
 On the Chinese translation of MultiWOZ, BART-CSP does slightly better than state of the art, improving JGA by 0.3\% to 46.3\%.

+We also compare BART-CSP performance to MinTL, which is not SOTA, but uses more recent BART and T5 models as encoder.
+The results show that better performance on DST cannot be achieved by solely relying on better encoders with improved pretraining as both models are outperformed by STAR which uses BERT.

+Between MultiWOZ 2.1 and 2.4, BART-CSP results improve by 16.7\% on JGA and 10.5\% on GJGA, while STAR improves by 18.1\% on JGA and 11.5\% on GJGA, showing dependence of both BART-CSP and STAR on the quality of annotation.
+Because MultiWOZ 2.4 only corrects the validations and test sets, CSP is still affected by mis-annotations in the training dataset.
+The lack of an equally clean training set may be the reason BART-CSP does not exhibit as much improvement across the versions.